kurtosis-tech/kurtosis-package-indexer/kurtosis/README.md

 ```

 Note that when running this package on Kurtosis cloud, the package will naturally use the AWS environment variable
-automatically provided to the package to fetch the Github token inside AWS S3.
+automatically provided to the package to fetch the GitHub token inside AWS S3.